VincentWei/build-minigui-5.0/README.md

 ## Current Status

-Currently, the latest official releas of MiniGUI 5.0 is version 5.0.2.
+Currently, the latest official release of MiniGUI 5.0 is version 5.0.2.

 Main enhancements of MiniGUI Core and its components are as follow: